What to do with regenerative energy at 100% battery state of charge

 Increasing battery capacity

-Another solution is to increase the battery size to prolong the time regenerated energy can be absorbed.
+Another solution is to increase the battery size to prolong the time during which regenerated energy can be absorbed.
 However, this approach adds weight, increasing the braking force required to maintain speed downhill.
 Additionally, it incurs extra costs with uncertain returns on investment, as this battery capacity would primarily be used for braking.

 Smart telematics instead of engineering solutions